 The Tax Collector's response to the findings identified in our audit is described in the accompanying letter.
-We did not audit the Tax Collector's response and, accordingly, we express no opinion on it.
+The Tax Collector's response was not subjected to the auditing procedures applied in the audit of the special-purpose financial statements and, accordingly, we express no opinion on it.